City of Milpitas, CA finds $4 million amidst fiscal uncertainty

 The existing budget process was inefficient, costing teams hundreds of hours in manual work and leaving no time for needed personnel planning and scenario analysis.
 Additionally, the budget team did not have the tools they needed to enable planning and analysis and support smart trade-offs.

-With budget season coming, the city quickly revamped its budget process with OpenGov's Budgeting & Planning Suite to provide teams with powerful workforce and scenario planning capabilities.
+With budget season approaching, the city quickly revamped its budget process with OpenGov's Budgeting & Planning Suite to provide teams with powerful workforce and scenario planning capabilities.

 Instead of building from scratch, the budget team uploaded the previous year’s budget for each department to establish Council-approved service level costs and provide teams with a base budget in OpenGov.